Contents

 Who built the Tower of London?

-William the Conqueror built the White Tower in 1066 as a demonstration of Norman power.
+The Tower of London was built by William the Conqueror in 1066 as a demonstration of Norman power.

-What is the most famous Tower in the Tower of London?
+What is the most famous tower in the Tower of London?

-The White Tower is the most famous tower in the Tower of London.
+The White Tower is the most famous in the Tower of London.
 It acts as a fortress and a gateway to the capital.

 Is the Tower of London open to the public?